eric-burel/data-fetching-patterns-in-react/README.md

 Initially, the HTML for `FriendsSkeleton` is sent to the client, giving users an immediate visual cue that content is loading.
 As additional data becomes available, these updates are streamed to the browser, allowing for gradual rendering.
 This process results in a smoother and more efficient user experience.
 This is known as **Render-As-You-Fetch** approach, further details into this approach will be discussed in the Streaming Server-Side Rendering section.

-Within the ecosystems of other libraries such as Vue and Angular, there exist comparable solutions, notably Nuxt for Vue and Angular Universal for Angular.
+Within the ecosystems of other libraries such as Vue.js and Angular, there exist comparable solutions, notably Nuxt for Vue.js and Angular Universal for Angular.
 These frameworks offer built-in server-side rendering (SSR) capabilities, including data fetching, allowing the patterns discussed here to be similarly applied, albeit through their distinct approaches.

 ## Pattern 4: Declarative Data Fetching